White Nissan sedan parked on asphalt, facing forward with a chrome grille and headlights visible.

 Skip if: You need a service centre within 100 km, you can't install home charging, or you specifically want a brand with 5+ years of Canadian winter performance data.
 BYD has the data globally; the Canadian-cohort sample size is still small.
 A used Hyundai Ioniq 5 or a new Chevy Bolt is the more conservative pick.

-The Dolphin under $40K with federal iZEV is the value case in this lineup.
+The Dolphin under $40K is the value case in this lineup (no federal rebate applies to any BYD, so the sticker is the story).
 The Seal is the long-range performance case.
-The Atto 3 is the everyday compromise — and "compromise" isn't an insult, it's the right answer for most Canadian households.
+The Atto 3 is the everyday compromise, and "compromise" isn't an insult.
+It's the right answer for most Canadian households.

 The BYD value proposition in Canada is real, but it's geographically gated.
 BC and Ontario buyers get the product, the rebate stack, and the dealer access.
 Everyone else gets the product and the federal rebate, but trades away network density.
 The Dolphin under $40K is the entry-point that makes the math work for the most households; the Seal is the road-trip option that justifies the spend.